metin/ProAngularJS-Repo/README.md

     . $invalid  : true if the contents of the element/form is invalid . $error    : provide details about the validation errors

+## Controllers and Scopes
+Controllers act as the link between the domain model and the view; they provide data and services to the view and define the behavior required to translate user action into changes into the model.

+Your application must have at least one controller.

+Controllers provide data and behavior to the view through scopes.

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.